 Why Consistency in Testing Matters

 Every SAP has experienced it — you complete a thorough assessment, set clear education and treatment requirements, and then leave the testing step in the client’s hands.
-The result?
-Inconsistent test quality, mismatched cutoff levels, and gaps in reporting.
-One client might use a cheap rapid test at 100 ng/mL, another might find a lab that doesn’t align with DOT standards, and suddenly you’re left trying to interpret results that don’t provide the insight you need.

 For the client